FTP - General FTP Settings

 - Logon Type: Ask for Password

-- User: Your control panel username or the username of an FTP account
+- User: Your cPanel or FTP account username

 - Click the Connect button.